mainlandbigband/mainlandbigband.github.io/content/_index.md

 If you would like to hire us for your event, please do get in touch with us using the details on our [contact](/contact) page</a>.
 We would be happy to tailor an event to your specific requirements!

+Under the traffic light system, we are able to perform under levels GREEN and ORANGE.
+Gigs will not go ahead under the RED level.

 # Players Wanted
 Are you a musician and would you like to join us?
 Please take a look at our [Players Wanted]({{< relref "players-wanted" >}}) page.